Roles and subjects

 Janina’s research is highly interdisciplinary and explores how our urban existence is captured and shaped by screen media.
 She is particularly interested in the global challenges affecting urban environments and populations and how these can be analysed and responded to via moving images and digital technologies.
 Practical media production and the development of new digital methodologies are often part of Janina’s research approaches.

-Her recent research, as part of the AHRC-funded CineMuseSpace project (2017-2020), the GCRF-funded CineGenus project (2019-2020) and the AHRC FERN network (2020-2022), explored how fiction films can provide knowledge about the everyday use of urban and domestic spaces in Europe, China, Japan, India, and the USA.
+Her recent research, as part of the AHRC-funded CineMuseSpace project (2017-2020), the GCRF-funded CineGenus project (2019-2020) and the AHRC FERN network (2020-2022), explored how fiction films can provide knowledge about the everyday use of urban and domestic spaces in Europe, China, Japan, India, Africa and the USA.